Recently, we identified the kitchen booth as

-a trend to watch in 2018.
+a trend to watch.
 Defined as an L- or U-shaped banquette or two facing benches (think 1950s diner), the new kitchen booth is on the rise.
 Here are our current favorites.
 Above: An L-shaped booth in oil-finished white oak by designers Space Exploration from Kitchen of the Week: An Ikea Kitchen with an Elegant Upper Cabinet Solution.
 Above: A corner booth is created from a built-in bench and partial glass wall by architectural designers Studio Oink in a Washington, DC, remodel.
 Photograph by Matthew Williams for Remodelista; styling by Alexa Hotz from A Luminous, Euro-Style Row House in Washington, DC, Courtesy of Studio Oink.
 Above: A booth created in a kitchen dining nook by Tamar Barnoon.
 Photograph by Laure Joliet from Kitchen of the Week: In Los Feliz, A Moody, Romantic Spanish Modern Update.
-Above: A leather dining booth with built-in storage designed by Peachtree Architects in Atlanta from 7 Favorites: Under-the-Bench Kitchen Storage.
 Above: A Copenhagen kitchen features Dinesen Heart Oak furniture (and floors) for a built-in booth.
 See more of the kitchen in Remodeling 101: The L-Shaped Kitchen.
 Above: Designed by architect Thomas Kroeger of TKA, the Hofhaus Kitchen in Düsseldorf, Germany, features a mustard yellow built-in booth.
 Above: Designed after the wood booths at restaurant Chez Panisse, Jim Rosenfield created a booth from untreated strips of fir at the Marin Country Mart Office.
 Photograph by Mimi Giboin for Remodelista from Marin’s Most Beautiful Office Space?.
 Above: Designer Kara Rosenlund created a built-in U-shaped booth at the end of her kitchen.
 See more in Kitchen of the Week: A Blank-Slate Queensland Cottage Kitchen for a Stylist.
 Above: A custom-built cherry booth in the Oakland, California, house of photographer Aya Brackett from Kitchen of the Week: Aya Brackett’s Hippie House Update in Oakland.
 Above: A booth-style seating area designed from antique church pews in the British Standard-designed kitchen from Kitchen of the Week: A Brightly Colored (and Cost Conscious) London Kitchen.

 For more kitchen design trends, see our posts: